SheffieldJournalism/multimedia-template/README.md

 - **style.css** is where the CSS styles go
 - js/**index.js** is where the bits of JavaScript go
 - **images** is the folder where you put your images and other media
+- **examples.html** has examples of some different elements or features you could add
+- **snippets.html** has HTML snippets that you can copy/paste and modify

 ## Structure